 - How many questions were answered correctly

 - How many questions were omitted (there is no penalty for guessing, so an omitted item is marked as incorrect)

 - How many questions were answered incorrectly

-- Prescriptive suggestions on how to improve each of the key skills measured by EXPLORE
+- Prescriptive suggestions on how to improve each of the key skills measured by ACT Explore

-- How the student’s EXPLORE score in each subject area compares to established benchmark scores (below / at / above) indicating the likelihood of being ready for first-year college courses
+- How the student’s ACT Explore score in each subject area compares to established benchmark scores (below/at/above) indicating the likelihood of being ready for first-year college courses